ReflectAI-Journal/ReflectAI/replit.md

   - Changed authentication redirect from '/app' to '/app/counselor' for immediate counselor access
   - Users now land on the AI counselor interface immediately after login
   - Streamlined user experience by removing intermediate home page step
 - July 20, 2025.
+Added Counselor tab to bottom navigation and removed landing page redirects:
+  - Added Counselor tab in the middle of bottom navigation between Philosopher and Patterns
+  - Used Brain icon for Counselor tab for better visual identification
+  - Updated all back buttons to redirect to /app/counselor instead of landing page
+  - Removed all navigation paths that redirect users back to landing page from within the app
+- July 20, 2025.
 Implemented account-first workflow for all pricing buttons:
   - Updated button text to "Try Basic", "Try Pro", and "Try Elite" across Landing, Pricing, and Subscription pages
   - Updated all pricing plan buttons to redirect to account creation (/auth?tab=register&source=pricing) instead of direct Stripe checkout